 I'd have to say Lalo Schifrin.
 It doesn't get much cooler than the theme from Bullitt.

 I feel like the older I get almost everything I listen to is a guilty pleasure, lol.
 I'm a sucker for some Neil Sedaka every now and again.
 Especially the song "Laughter In The Rain."

 What's the oddest job you've ever had?

 I briefly worked for a company that sold cars online.
-100% of the calls I received were customers whose cars had broken down soon after they'd purchased them, sometimes within minutes or they never even received the car.
-Soul destroying and please don't buy a car without seeing it and test driving it first.
+100% of the calls I received were from customers whose cars had broken down soon after they'd purchased them, sometimes within minutes or they never even received the car.
+Soul destroying and please don't buy a car without seeing it and test-driving it first.

 What is the best advice you’ve been given?